desmac96/project-2-house-music-quiz/README.md

 <ul>
     <li>Quickly start the quiz without any hassle, as I am already familiar with the website layout and navigation.</li>
     <li>See new and updated quiz questions to keep the experience fresh and challenging.</li>
-    <li>Access my previous scores and track my progress over time to see how my knowledge is improving.</li>
-    <li>Share my quiz results with friends on social media platforms to encourage them to participate as well.</li>
-    <li>Sign up for notifications or newsletters to stay informed about new quizzes or updates related to house music.</li>
-    <li>Provide feedback on the quiz content and suggest new questions or topics for future quizzes.</li>
-    <li>Find additional resources or links to learn more about house music, enhancing my knowledge and interest in the genre.</li>
 </ul>

 <h2>Design</h2>